spacemeshos/protocol/consensus/02-deepdive.md

 Because of the self-healing mechanism (described above), Spacemesh would function without the Hare.
 This is because self-healing guarantees that Spacemesh nodes will eventually converge and reach consensus from any starting condition, even without the initial, bootstrapped agreement that the Hare gives us.
 However, we would lose three things without the Hare

-1. Time: self-healing takes time.
+1. **Time:** self-healing takes time.
-1. Efficiency: the self-healing protocol is less efficient (measured in the number of messages passed) than the Hare.
+1. **Efficiency:** the self-healing protocol is less efficient (measured in the number of messages passed) than the Hare.
-1. Robustness: while self-healing requires > 2/3 honest majority, the Hare requires only a simple honest majority, and depending on the size of the committee it can theoretically tolerate up to 2/3 malicious participants.
+1. **Robustness:** while self-healing requires > 2/3 honest majority, the Hare requires only a simple honest majority, and depending on the size of the committee it can theoretically tolerate up to 2/3 malicious participants.

 ### Compared to other BFT protocols

 - The difference between Hare and [HotStuff](https://arxiv.org/pdf/1803.05069.pdf) is that HotStuff requires a known set of participants (i.e., it does not support player replaceability), cannot be made permissionless, doesn't scale to thousands of participants, and does not easily convert to set agreement (i.e., agreement on a set of valus rather than on a single bit value).
 The requirement to have a known set of participants opens a DoS attack vector on known future participants.

+## VRF beacon

+(to fill in)